Johnny Valiant: Wrestling career (1967-1981)

-Managerial career
+Managerial career (1981-1989)

 After he retired from active competition, Valiant went on to a successful career as a manager.
 He briefly managed Hulk Hogan in the AWA in 1981 until shortly after Hogan's turn to face.
 Valiant moved back to the WWF and went on to manage Brutus Beefcake beginning in 1984.
 The pair appeared at the inaugural WrestleMania I event with Beefcake battling David Sammartino (seconded by his father Bruno Sammartino) to a double disqualification after Valiant slammed David on the floor before being attacked by Bruno who threw him into the ring where all four continued the fight.
 Valiant and Beefcake were also regulars on other WWF television shows including the weekly syndicated WWF Championship Wrestling.

 Soon after in May 1985, Valiant and fellow heel manager Jimmy Hart put together The Dream Team with Beefcake teaming with then Intercontinental Champion Greg Valentine.
 After initially feuding with Tito Santana (who reclaimed the IC title from Valentine in July) and the Junkyard Dog, The Dream Team began to challenge The U.S. Express (Barry Windham and Mike Rotundo) for the WWF World Tag Team championship after Valentine had lost the IC title to Santana in July.
 On August 24, 1985, at The Spectrum in Philadelphia, Valiant led the Dream Team to the Tag Team championship, when they defeated The U.S. Express after Beefcake rubbed Valiant's lit cigar in Windham's eyes.
 The Dream Team held on to the title for eight months, facing challenges from teams such as the U.S. Express and The Killer Bees (Jim Brunzell and B. Brian Blair) before losing it to the British Bulldogs (Dynamite Kid and Davey Boy Smith) in the Chicago segment of WrestleMania 2.
 The Dream Team chased the Bulldogs for the next few months but were unsuccessful in regaining the championship belts.